carlopizzuto/OS-PROJECT2/devlog.md

 [4/11] [14:35]
 This session I completed some of the customer code.
 I ran into some problems with printing the IDs of the threads inside of an 'if' statement, but I managed to find a workaround (temporary).
 I also created a makefile, but I would've liked to get more done.
 I'll try to do more today and tomorrow, but the day I will work on this the most is on Sunday (personal events this weekend).

+[4/13] [14:00]
+I plan on having a very long session where I'll finish everything.
+My plan is to finish implementing the Customer threads, and when I need to, switch to the teller threads.